Think you have tight hammies? Think again. See, the issue likely isn’t your hamstrings, your glutes, or your back.

 After the trial period participants showed statistically significant improvement in jump height, jump distance, AND 50m dash speed.
 All from getting their feet in check!
 It’s such an easy fix--why wouldn’t you upgrade your foundation?

 Let’s go through a simple process to get your feet back on track.
-You can think of it as a neuromuscular upgrade for your body’s software & hardware (just like the Better Movement Blueprint).
+You can think of it as a neuromuscular upgrade for your body’s software & hardware.

 1) Roll a ball under the feet.
 Aim for 90 seconds on each foot.
 This will help to move fluid through the tissues and wake up your foot’s sensory receptors.
 The brain actually uses this sensory information to map out your feet, improving your motor control.
 This step starts a conversation between your feet & your brain.